-During the twelve months ended December 31, 2015, our top ten customers by pulp volume sold accounted for 62,7%, and our top 50 customers accounted for 95.0%, of our consolidated revenues from sales of pulp.
+During the twelve months ended December 31, 2016, our top ten customers by pulp volume sold accounted for 53.2%, and our top 50 customers accounted for 92.9%, of our consolidated revenues from sales of pulp.

 We principally sell to customers in western European markets where we are able to leverage our logistical advantages.
-Our most important markets are Germany, Italy, Spain and France.
-It is our strategy to have a diversified customer base.
-Within Europe, for the twelve months ended December 31, 2015, we exported by volume 26% of our eucalyptus pulp production to Germany, 17% to Spain, 12% to Italy, 7% to France, 21% to other western European markets and 13% to eastern European markets.
-The remaining 4% by volume of our eucalyptus pulp production was exported to countries outside Europe.
+Our most important markets are Germany, Italy, Iberia, Poland and France which accounted for 23%, 18%, 13%;8% and 7% of our sales volume, respectively, for the twelve months ended December 31, 2016.
+During the same period, we also exported our pulp products to other western European countries (18%) and to eastern European countries (10%)as well as, on an opportunistic basis to countries outside of Europe (4%)

 We have long-standing sales relationships with most of our pulp customers in the domestic and international markets.
 Generally, we sign contracts with customers during the last quarter of the year to supply their requirements during the following year, which can account for up to 100% of our yearly pulp sales.
-For example, as at December 31, 2015, we had signed annual contracts for 2016 that totalled more than we have signed during 2015.
 These contracts outline agreed sales volumes and product specifications (including certifications), and provide the basis for any agreed commercial discounts that will be applied to any purchases by a particular customer.
 These contracts also typically provide for prices to be reviewed on a monthly basis and linked to a certain benchmark such as the listed market price of the pulp or a foreign exchange rate.
 Annual pulp contracts for larger customers usually specify a total volume in tonnes and the distribution of deliveries to the relevant customer's facilities.
 We invoice on delivery, with payment generally settled between 30 to 90 days following such invoice, depending on the customer and market practice in the buyer's country.
 Delivery logistics are coordinated centrally in Madrid.
 Because our prices are usually set on a Cost, Insurance and Freight (CIF) basis, i.e. including freight and insurance, if a certain customer wants us to arrange the logistics for the actual delivery of the pulp, an additional fee is charged to that customer.
 Under these circumstances, we retain the risk of loss for our products until delivery is made at the point of delivery specified by the customer.